-Key questions
+Key questions:

 - □ Is the landlord or letting agent trying to charge any fees?
-For example, for holding the property, viewing the property or setting up a tenancy agreement?
-Since 1 June 2019, most fees charged in connection with a tenancy are banned.
-A charge to reserve a property is permitted but it must be refundable and it cannot equate to more than 1 weeks' rent.
-Viewing fees and tenancy set-up fees are not allowed.
-See 'Permitted fees' below for more details. - □ How much is the deposit?
-Since 1 June 2019, there has also been a cap on the deposit that the tenant is required to pay at the start of the tenancy.
-If the total annual rent is less than £50,000, the maximum deposit is 5 weeks' rent.
-If the annual rent is £50,000 or above, the maximum deposit is 6 weeks' rent.
-The deposit must be refundable at the end of the tenancy, usually subject to the rent being paid and the property being returned in good condition, and it must be 'protected' during the tenancy.
-See 'Deposit protection' below. - ☐ How long do you want the tenancy for?

-The landlord must allow you to stay in the property for a minimum of 6 months.
-Most landlords offer tenancies for a fixed term of 6 or 12 months.
-However, it is possible to negotiate a longer tenancy.
-Alternatively, you could agree to a tenancy which rolls over on a weekly or monthly basis.
-These tenancies have no fixed end date, but the landlord must allow you to stay in the property for at least 6 months. - ☐ What can you afford?
-Think about how much rent you can afford to pay: 35% of your take-home pay is the most that many people can afford, but this depends on what your other outgoings are (for example, whether you have children).

-- ☐ Are you are entitled to Housing Benefit or Universal Credit?
+From 1 June 2019, tenancy deposits are capped and most fees charged in connection with a tenancy are banned.
+There are also set procedures in place regarding holding deposits.
+For more information, please read the Government guidance on the ban. - How long do you want the tenancy for?
+You can ask for a tenancy to be any time between 6 months and 7 years.
+This has to be agreed with the landlord. - □ What can you afford?
+Think about how much rent you can afford to pay: 35% of your take-home pay is the most that many people can afford, but this depends on what your other outgoings are (for example, whether you have children). - □ Are you entitled to Housing Benefit or Universal Credit?
 If so, you may get help with all or part of your rent.
-If you are renting from a private landlord you may receive up to the Local Housing Allowance (LHA) rate to cover or help with the cost of rent.
+If you are renting from a private landlord you will receive up to the Local Housing Allowance (LHA) rate to cover or help with the cost of rent.
 Check with this online calculator to see if you can afford to live in the area you want.
-You should also look at this advice about managing rent payments on Universal Credit. - ☐ Which area you would like to live in and how you are going to look for a rented home?
-The larger the area where you are prepared to look, the better the chance of finding the right home for you. - ☐ Do you have your documents ready?Landlords and agents will want to confirm your identity, immigration status, credit history and possibly employment status. - □ Do you have the right to rent property?

-Landlords in England must check that all people aged 18 or over, living in their property as their only or main home have the right to rent.
-Landlords must carry out this check before the start date of your tenancy agreement.
-There are two types of right to rent checks; a manual document-based check or a check via the Home Office online checking service.
-Your landlord can't insist which option you choose but not everyone can use the online service.
+You should also look at this advice about managing rent payments on Universal Credit.

+- □ Which area you would like to live in and how you are going to look for a rented home?
+The larger the area where you are prepared to look, the better the chance of finding the right home for you. - Do you have your documents ready?
+Landlords and agents will want to confirm your identity, immigration status, credit history and possibly employment status. - Do you have the right to rent property in the UK?
+Landlords must check that all people aged over 18 living in their property as their only or main home have the right to rent.
+They will need to make copies of your documents and return your original documents to you. - Will you need a rent guarantee?
+Some landlords might ask someone to guarantee your rent.
-Further information on how to prove your right to rent to a landlord can be found on GOV.UK.

-☐ Will you need a rent guarantor?Some landlords might ask someone to guarantee your rent.
 If you don't have a guarantor, you can ask Shelter for advice.